projectdanube/xdi2-selfhosted/README.md

 <a href="http://projectdanube.org/" target="_blank"><img src="http://projectdanube.github.com/xdi2/images/projectdanube_logo.png" align="right"></a>
 <img src="http://projectdanube.github.com/xdi2/images/logo64.png"><br>

-This is a project to configure the [XDI2](http://github.com/projectdanube/xdi2) server for self-hosting a single XDI graph.
+This is a configuration profile of the [XDI2](http://github.com/projectdanube/xdi2) server for self-hosting a single XDI graph.
+The configuration should be considered a template and may be adjusted according to one's needs.

 ### Information